Cllodh/Quickly-switch-to-Taiwan-input-method/README_EN.md

    - Network access: `http://[Your_IP_Address]:5000`

 3. Type Chinese characters in the input box, and the system will automatically display:
+   - Top: Keyboard keys
-   - Left side: Bopomofo symbols
+   - Bottom: Bopomofo symbols
-   - Right side: Corresponding keyboard keys

 ## Example

 Input "你好" (hello) will show:
+- Keyboard keys: su3 cl3
 - Bopomofo: ㄋㄧˇ ㄏㄠˇ

-- Keyboard keys: su3 cl3
+## Interface Description

+- Input Box: Located at the top of the page for entering Chinese characters
+- Result Display:
+  - Keyboard Keys: Shows the key combinations to press
+  - Bopomofo Symbols: Shows the corresponding Bopomofo symbols

 ## Notes